-IRS Gears Up for Aggressive Tax Enforcement
+IRS Gears Up for Aggressive Tax Collections and Enforcement

 IRS Commissioner Charles P. Rettig testified before the Senate Finance Committee, sending the message that the IRS is committed to catching intentional tax evaders.